 How to Increase Restaurant Sales on Super Bowl Sunday

-Super Bowl Sunday is the second-largest food consumption day of the year in the US, right after Thanksgiving, meaning you should cater to the masses by offering a game day menu.
-Wings, pizza, and beer are pretty standard when it comes to football games, but you can make your menu extra special by adding a Super Bowl special to represent each team.
+Super Bowl Sunday is the second-largest food consumption day of the year in the US, right after Thanksgiving, meaning that restaurants should cater to the masses by offering a game day menu.
+Wings, pizza and beer are pretty standard when it comes to football games, but restaurants can up their menu offerings by adding unique Super Bowl specials to guests.
 Want to make it really stand out?
-Make sure football fans know about it by posting the menu on your website, since it’s the first place they’ll go to see what you’re serving that Sunday.
+Make sure football fans know about it by making it easily found on the website.

-Rosemary's promotes their Super Bowl Pig Roast menu via a popup alert on their homepage.
+Rosemary's promoted its Super Bowl Pig Roast menu via a popup alert on their homepage.

-In New York City, Rosemary's, promotes their Super Bowl Pig Roast event with a popup alert when visitors land on the website.
-Guests can view the menu or click on a link to make a reservation.
-Even if your football menu isn’t a regular feature, ask us how to have an alert on your homepage to help spread the word about your specials.
+Rosemary's of New York City promoted their Super Bowl Pig Roast event last year with a popup alert when visitors landed on the website.
+Guests could view the menu or click on a link to make a reservation.

 Tackle the Competition With an Online Catering Store

-Bien Trucha Group sells Super Bowl Packages through its online catering store.
+Bien Trucha Group sold Super Bowl Packages through its online catering store last year.

 People like to order take-out and delivery in large quantities on game day.
 Case in point—there’s a 35% increase in pizza deliveries on Super Bowl Sunday, and Americans go through nearly 125 million chicken wings on that day alone.
-But keep in mind that competition is steep today, so you’ll want to make your business stand out.
+But keep in mind that competition is steep today, so restaurants will need to make their business stand out.

 One easy way to do so?
-Offer online catering Super Bowl packages Bien Trucha Group did during last year’s Super Bowl.
+Offer online Super Bowl catering packages similar to how Bien Trucha Group did during last year’s Super Bowl.
 This eliminates the need for long or confusing phone calls and helps ensure a smooth experience for both customers and restaurants alike.
 Just be sure to include options for all sauces, sides and utensils to make the ordering as seamless as possible.
 At BentoBox, it’s easier than ever to capture catering orders and inquiries with an online catering store.
 We’re now offering online catering to restaurants that aren’t currently using BentoBox.
 Start capturing catering orders today.